rennaMAhcuS/Hands-on-RL/README.md

 ## [Week 3](Week3)

-This week covers the algorithms to deal with prediction and control problems.
+This week covers the algorithms to deal with **prediction and control problems**.

 ## [Week 4](Week4)